mpifr-vlbi/eht2023_difx_templating/README.md

 with 0 Hz LO offset.
 The info was found in a semi hardware level trace in e23d15-script.log.gz in a tarball nested within tarballs of the ALMA VLBI Metadata tarball.

 SMA recordings in 345G e23d15 b4 are present but corrupt - all data are 0x00.
-Didn't observe that band?
+Apparently expected, and b3 should be ok, but Hays reports no b3 fringe.
+The b1 b2 data however produce fringes.

 SMA recordings in 230G e23g17 after APHIDS processing "do not pass the verification" (YWei 2024-06-12)

+GLT recordings in 230G e23a22 b4 produce no fringes.
+Terse AOC note "GLT may be recording a reduced bandwidth due to staff/setup constraints" for this track.

 # TODO

 Derive better SPT coordinates, if residuals with a priori SPT coordinates turn out to be too large?
 Looks ok so far?

-Cygnus A coordinates (track e23e19) are slightly off - need better ones
+Cygnus A coordinates (track e23e19) are slightly off - need better ones?